PUGEA/PGSeq/README.md

   model is shared across all conditions for each individual gene, and automatically captures all intrinsic position-specific effects.

-PGSeq pacakage is the software for estimating gene and isoform expression levels from RNA-seq data , and provides a user-friendly interface and supports parallel computation.  .
+PGSeq pacakage is the software for estimating gene and isoform expression levels from RNA-seq data, and provides a user-friendly interface and supports parallel computation.

 * * *